thirumurthis/Learnings/kafka/Kafka_Kind_KRAFT_mode_in_strimzi_notes.md

-## Deploy kafka cluster in KIND cluster
+## Deploy Kafka cluster in KIND cluster

-*   In this article, I will explain to show how we can deploy Strimzi Kafka (KRaft mode) in KIND cluster within the Docker desktop.
+*   In this article, I will explain to show how we can deploy Strimzi Kafka enabling KRaft mode in KIND cluster within the Docker desktop.

+*   The configuration defined in this article also shows how we can access Kafka broker from the host machine.

 Prerequisites :